Should I be doing anything extra in preparation?

-Participating students must sign up for 12 credits of Archaeology Field School (ANTH 438; or 9 credits of 538 if you’re seeking graduate credit), which is expected to cost about $2100 in 2012 (ca. $2600 for ANTH 538).
-Students must also purchase two textbooks and obtain some personal tools (list provided on this website at http://liberalarts.oregonstate.edu/bring).
+Participating students must sign up for 12 credits of Archaeology Field School (ANTH 438; or 9 credits of 538 if you’re seeking graduate credit), which is expected to cost about $3230.58 in 2018 (ca. $4931.58 for ANTH 538).
+Students must also obtain some personal tools (list provided on this website at http://liberalarts.oregonstate.edu/bring).
 In addition to these costs, students will be responsible for paying for their own food, laundry, and entertainment.
 Food costs vary, depending on the individual, but might be expected to cost $50-$75/week or more.
 In the past, students developed cooperative arrangements to share food costs and cooking responsibilities.
 Communal kitchen, shower, and restroom facilities will be established at the camp for free student use.
-A van will bring students from the OSU Corvallis campus to Idaho and back again; arrangements can be made to pick up students who choose to fly into the nearby Lewiston, Idaho airport.
+A van will bring students from the OSU Corvallis campus to Idaho and back again; arrangements can be made to pick up students who choose to fly into the nearby Portland International Airport, or the Lewiston, Idaho airport.
 Students wishing to bring their own vehicles or to travel by air will be responsible for all associated costs.
 Current OSU and non-OSU students are welcome.

 What equipment should I bring?